TomLXXVI/python-hvac/docs/examples/heating_load_calc/example_01/house.md

 insulation.ID = 'insulation'
 ```
 In this second example the usage of parameter `A` in the geometry is
 demonstrated.
-In the example a building component composed of a wooden
+In the example, a building component composed of a wooden
 frame filled up with insulation is being considered.
 The area fraction of wood
 is 12 % and therefore the area fraction of insulation is 88 %.
 Consequently, we
 assign the parameter `A` of wood to be equal to 0.12 m² and the area of